network-unit-testing-system/nuts/README.rst

 - Python 2.7

 Pre-requirements
 ----------------
 - Salt master
 	Because nuts is fully based on saltstack you have to install and configure a salt master first.
-	For the full installation guide please visit https://docs.saltstack.com/en/latest/topics/installation/
+	For the full installation guide please visit the `installation guide <https://docs.saltstack.com/en/latest/topics/installation/>`_.
 - Salt api
 	To use nuts you also need salt-api which enables nuts to connect to the salt master over Http.
-For the installation guide visit https://docs.saltstack.com/en/latest/ref/netapi/all/salt.netapi.rest_cherrypy.html
+For the installation guide visit `cherrypy documentation <https://docs.saltstack.com/en/latest/ref/netapi/all/salt.netapi.rest_cherrypy.html/>`_.
 - Napalm salt
 	To create a connection from the salt master to your network device of choice there's a fantastic library called NAPALM which got an integration into saltstack.
-For the installation guide head to https://github.com/napalm-automation/napalm-salt
+For the installation guide head to `napalm-salt repository <https://github.com/napalm-automation/napalm-salt/>`_.

 Install on arch linux
 ---------------------